Revealing Same Sex Secret Crush: Murder and litigation

 The testimony of Jenny Jones was widely covered by the news media.

 On March 9, 1995, three days after the episode was taped, Amedure left a "sexually suggestive" note (Note: The note read: "John.
 If you want it 'off' you'll have to ask me.
 P.S.
 It takes a special tool.
 Guess Who.") on Schmitz's doorstep.
 Upon examination of the note, Schmitz purchased a 12-gauge shotgun, drove to Amedure's home, and killed him by firing two shots into his chest.
 Schmitz immediately called 911 at a nearby gas station to confess to the killing.
 He was subsequently arrested and charged with first-degree murder.
-Schmitz's attorneys claimed that a culmination of factors were responsible for his actions: bipolar disorder, Graves' disease, suicidal tendencies, and a childhood experience involving public humiliation.
+Schmitz's attorneys claimed that a combination of factors was responsible for his actions: bipolar disorder, Graves' disease, suicidal tendencies, and a childhood experience involving public humiliation.
 Schmitz's attorneys used the gay panic defense, in which they argued that Schmitz had become emotionally unstable due to humiliation over the revelation of a same-sex crush.
 Jones and the show's producers provided testimony at trial.

 On November 13, 1996, a jury convicted Schmitz of the lesser charge of second-degree murder; the jury initially leaned toward a first-degree murder conviction, although it believed there were unanswered questions concerning Schmitz's state of mind during the crime.
 Schmitz was sentenced to 25 to 50 years in prison, in which he would be eligible for parole starting in 2017.
 When asked about the verdict, a juror stated: "We saw the show as a catalyst in a young man's life who had a lot of problems.
 It sent his life back into an emotional tailspin."
 Schmitz initially served two years of his sentence before the Michigan Court of Appeals overturned his conviction; the court claimed that Schmitz's attorneys should have had the ability to remove a juror prior to the trial.
-Schmitz, however, was retried and convicted in 1999, with the original sentence reinstated.
+However, Schmitz was retried and convicted in 1999, with the original sentence reinstated.
 Schmitz was granted parole and released from prison on August 22, 2017.